 If you are feeling astonished by the innumerable Panamanian recipes with corn, don’t be because there is still more to come.
 Let’s have a look at Pesada de Nance, a fatty, sweet, and sour dessert that will make a nice finale to your rich meal.

 The heart and soul of this dish is nance, a cherry-like fruit with a tangy flavor and an attractive yellow color.
-The making of Pesada de Nance involves pureeing nance fruits to extract the juice, which you cook with milk and cornflour.
+The making of Pesada de Nance involves pureeing these fruits beginning with N to extract the juice, which you cook with milk and cornflour.
 Pesada de Nance is equally good when hot and cold.

 The nance tree is very common in the Americas, so Pesada de Nance is, in turn, popular as well.
 Topped with grated white cheese, it is a great snack for many Panamanian children.